 - Bulk infrastructure investment will be prioritised within or to the benefit of the existing urban footprint, and more specifically the 'urban inner core' area, framed by the three integration zones: Voortrekker Road corridor, Metro South East corridor and Blue Downs/Symphony Way corridor, and the planned Phase 2A MyCiTi route. - High-density, high-intensity mixed-use development will be prioritised along the MyCiTi trunk routes and rail station precincts, with the 42 MyCiTi and 98 rail stations being catalysts for development and redevelopment.
-Minimum densities, supportive of transit infrastructure will be encouraged in these locations.
-Here the City will be targeting net densities in excess of 80 dwelling units per hectare with a variety of typologies, tenure models and affordability levels. - Integrated and innovative inclusionary housing in the inner city urban cores in Khayelitsha, Cape Town CBD, Claremont, Mitchells Plain, Wynberg, Bellville, etc.
+Minimum densities, supportive of transit infrastructure will be encouraged in these locations. - Integrated and innovative inclusionary housing in the inner city urban cores in Khayelitsha, Cape Town CBD, Claremont, Mitchells Plain, Wynberg, Bellville, etc.